 Consumerism has overtaken recruiting.
 People are using the same behaviors to look for a job that they use to buy products and services.
 The first thing job seekers are going to do is go to your website and they could have many online interactions with your company before they make the decision to apply for a position.
 Big corporations are using recruitment marketing to help candidates down their decision-making journey and you can, too.

-Display Your Culture
+1. Display Your Culture

 Show people what it’s like to work at your company by painting a picture of how you live out your values.
 Value statements by themselves have little effect on behavior, either internally or externally, but when you use storytelling you have much power to influence behavior.

-Day in the Life
+2. Day in the Life